A measure of how effectively a site uses electricity.

 - Industrial fans used in heating and cooling units

 - Compressors/relays used in refrigerators

 - Ventilation units

-Reactive power (kVAr) Is the amount of power that does not perform any useful work, but is caused as a result of the voltage supplied to a site; and the current drawn by equipment on a site; being out of phase.
+Reactive power measured as kVAr is the amount of power that does not perform any useful work, but is caused as a result of the voltage supplied to a site and the current drawn by equipment on a site.